splunk-soar-connectors/msadgraph/README.md

 and display a URL.
 Navigate to this URL in a separate browser tab.
 This new tab will redirect to a Microsoft login page.
 Log in to a Microsoft account with administrator privileges to the Microsoft AD environment.
 After logging in, review the requested permissions listed, then click **Accept** .
 Finally, close that tab.
-The test connectivity window should show a success.
+The test connectivity window should show success.

 The app should now be ready to use.